Endometriosis

 You deserve to live well and thrive.

-“”I have had a wonderful experience at NHRH from the start.
+“I have had a wonderful experience at NHRH from the start.
 Everyone is incredibly thoughtful and knowledgable with infertility struggles.
 I was diagnosed with endometriosis about a year ago.
 Dr. Merritt developed a nutritional/herbal plan that focused on reducing inflammation.
 We had a successful IUI after working with Dr. Merritt.
 I love the vibe at NHRH!”

 Ashley S.

-Our Approach to Treating Endometriosis
+Our Integrative Approach to Endo

 “Dr. Erin is a literal angel sent from heaven!
 She has helped me immensely the last few months with my endo pain.
 Always a pleasure to come and see her!”